programmerraja/MyBlog/content/notes/2024/System Design Case study.md

 Avoiding DB overload on cache down: let say the redis node is down then suddenly all request will forward to DB. db will be overloaded to avoid that they dynamically adjust the db timeout of the query

+### Facebook
+**How Meta Achieves 99.99999999% Cache Consistency:**

+common race condition for inconsistency:
+1. The client queries the cache for a value not present in it
+2. So the cache queries the database for the value: x = 0
+3. In the meantime, the value in the database gets changed: x = 1
+4. But the cache invalidation event reaches the cache first: x = 1
+5. Then the value from cache fill reaches the cache: x = 0

+To solve this  they created  _observability_ solution.

+**Monitoring**
+They created a separate service to monitor cache inconsistency & called it **Polaris**
+- It acts like a cache server & receives cache invalidation events
+- Then it queries cache servers to find data inconsistency
+- It queues inconsistent cache servers & checks again later
+- It checks data correctness during writes, so finding cache inconsistency is faster
+- Simply put, it measures cache inconsistency
+- Polaris queries the database at timescales of 1, 5, or 10 minutes.
+It lets them back off efficiently & improve accuracy.

+**Tracing**
+- It logs only data changes that occur during the race condition time window.
+Thus log storage becomes cheaper
+- It keeps an index of recently modified data to determine if the next data change must be logged
+- Polaris reads logs if cache inconsistency is found & then sends notifications
 ## Logging

 ### **Pinterest**